tlogan/ERST/README.md

         ```
         - syntactic check at unification; make sure that lhs antecedents are associated with rhs consequent's subparts

-    - calls to solve are used in both distill/inheriting rules and combine/synthesizing rules.
-        - solves for new prescription in distill
-            - allows for input type to be rewritten into a decomposable form
-            - in contrast to Synquid rules, which have a strict syntactic requirement
-            - places more complexity in subtyping rules and less complexity in typing rules
-        - solves for new description in combine
-        - in other words, solve is called in introduction/distill rules and elimination/combine rules

 ### Future work